 Find out how to apply to HMRC to be recognised as a charity for tax purposes.

-Tax-effective giving can include more than Gift Aid – read more about how it can cover gifts of shares, land and giving by business at the Institute of Fundraising Tax Effective giving microsite
+The Institute of Fundraising has produced guides to tax-effective giving which can include more than Gift Aid – read more about how it can cover gifts of shares, land and property, legacies and giving by business.